ekuginyte/Cars-Predictions-_PYTHON/README.md

-# Prediction of car types in Python
+# Prediction of car price in Python
 ## Knowledge discovery and datamining module